Sobriety And Relationships

 Show Your Resolve to Sober Living

-One way to show your resolve to a new way of life is by being a role model for others in the recovery community.
+One way to show your resolve to your recovery plan is by being a role model for others in the recovery community.
 Your friends and loved ones will see your choices and how your positive influence affects others.
-Your dedication to self-improvement will give others a reason to trust your sincerity when you try to repair damaged relationships.
+Your dedication to self-improvement and addiction recovery will give others a reason to trust your sincerity when you try to repair damaged relationships.